sathomas/jsDataV.is/src/text/ch2/03-tracking-values.md

 </html>
 ```

 We'll use JavaScript to create the `<div>`s for the charts themselves.
 These elements must have an explicit height and width, or flot won't be able to construct the charts.
-You can indicate the element's size in a <span class="smcp">CSS</span> style sheet, or you can define it when we create the `<div>` (as in the example below).
+You can indicate the element's size in a <span class="smcp">CSS</span> stylesheet, or you can define it when we create the `<div>` (as in the following example).
 This creates a new `<div>`, sets its width and height, saves a reference to it, and then appends it to the containing `<div>` already in our document.

 ``` {.javascript .numberLines}
 $.each(exports, function(idx,region) {